 Anxiety disorders are also of paramount occurrence in our students which can negatively impact a student’s performance and behavior.
 Students are sometimes anxious, worried, and depressed.
 Thus, as teachers, we need to be increasingly aware of the tips on how to recognize students with anxiety and to learn student anxiety interventions.

-Our students are sometimes anxious and worried.
-It’s natural especially that uncontrollable situations are on the rise.
-Or it can happen even with simple usual routines in the classroom like having tests and oral recitations.
-However, they should be dealt with properly.
+Anxiety in students can happen especially when uncontrollable situations are on the rise.
+They can become anxious innately that they tend to become so aloof and worry often.
+It can happen even with simple usual routines in the classroom like having tests and oral recitations.
+They should be dealt with properly.

 Being conscientious as a teacher means showing genuine care to students.
 The more you show concern, the more comfortable your students are, especially those who are struggling with anxiety.
 For those encountering this situation, you’re on the right page because today I will be dishing out my detailed ways of what can I do to help students with anxiety.

 According to The Mental Health Foundation, “the world of young children can be a frightening and uncertain place, as can that of adolescents, who are facing a time of rapid physical and emotional change.”

 Furthermore, studies have revealed that about 4.4 million children aged 3-17 years are suffering from anxiety that leads to depression.